xmartlabs/xmartlabs.github.io/_posts/2018-06-21-ML-Kit-CoreML.md

 We can now run the model and it will tell us what we are seeing at more or less 30 frames per second (FPS).

 > It is crucial to set the input and output sizes of the model correctly.
-If not then the app will crash when running the model without telling you the reason and you are left wondering what the issue could be.
+If not then the app will crash when running the model without telling you the reason.

 The next step is to see how this performs if we change a few parameters and how it compares to Core ML, Apple's default machine learning framework.